drodil/backstage-plugin-qeta/docs/search.md

 # Integration with `@backstage/plugin-search`

+> [!WARNING]
+> This is going to be deprecated.
+Please use the `@drodil/backstage-plugin-search-backend-module-qeta` instead

 Enable questions indexing in the search engine by the following changes.
 See [setup](setup.md) first to integrate the plugin with backstage instance.